kmikl/open-zt703/Documentation/Installation.md

 - connect
 - execute Full chip erase
 - select bootloader .hex file from filesystem in the Erasing and Programming menu
-- check the options: Verify programming, Run after programming
+- turn on the options: Verify programming, Run after programming
 - hit start programming

 On first startup: